pallets/jinja/docs/extensions.rst

     .. attribute:: filename

         The filename of the template the parser processes.
-This is **not** the load name of the template which is unavailable at parsing time.
+This is **not** the load name of the template.
+For the load name see :attr:`name`.
         For templates that were not loaded form the file system this is `None`.

+    .. attribute:: name

+        The load name of the template.

     .. attribute:: stream